smattymatty/mathew-storm-site/philo_content/metis-wisdom-scattered/Chapter 2 - The Weight of Crowns.md

 "No. Really."
 His eyes locked on hers.
 "You had safe positions.
 You walked into a losing war to teach angry gods mercy.
 Why?"

 Long pause.
+Measuring him.
+Measuring the risk.
 "Because I can see patterns.
 And the pattern says you become your father unless someone shows you differently."

-The truth hit like a fist.
+The truth hit Zeus like a fist.

 "What if I already am?"
+His voice dropped.
+The question he'd been choking on since he woke.

 "Then I wasted a three-week journey."
 She didn't look away.
 "But I don't think you are.
 Not yet."

-Yet.

 Zeus reached across the map.
 Didn't quite touch her hand.
 "And if I listen?
 If I learn?"